 It is also a means for the general public who have concerns about symptoms or testing to have these explained.

-Email us and we will respond to your request as soon as possible.
+You can also get in touch by emailing us and we will get back to you as soon as possible.

 - Call 13 14 50, Monday to Friday 9.30 am – 4.30 pm.

 - Wait on the line for an interpreter (may take up to 3 minutes).